On the Trail of the Laughing Elephant

 The artist Paul Gervais’s Venusian, nubile, near-naked nymphs disport themselves in legendary landscapes, the patio is adorned with romantic statues.

-Republic Technologies bought to rights to the trade name in 2005 ensuring the continued manufacture of JOB cigarette papers.
+Republic Technologies bought the rights to the trade name in 2005 ensuring the continued manufacture of JOB cigarette papers.